armory/docs/content/en/docs/spinnaker-user-guides/aws-guides/_index.md

 title: AWS Guides for Spinnaker
 linkTitle: "AWS Guides"
 description: >
-  AWS-specific guides for non-admin users of Spinnaker
+  This section contains AWS-specific guides for non-admin users of Spinnaker.
 ---